Certain signs and symptoms can suggest that a person might have acute lymphocytic leukemia (ALL), but tests are needed to confirm the diagnosis.

 Even though these findings may suggest leukemia, the disease usually is not diagnosed without looking at a sample of bone marrow cells.

-Blood chemistry and coagulation tests: Blood chemistry tests measure the amounts of certain chemicals in the blood, but they are not used to diagnose leukemia.
+Blood chemistry tests: Blood chemistry tests measure the amounts of certain chemicals in the blood, but they are not used to diagnose leukemia.
 In patients already known to have ALL, these tests can help detect liver or kidney problems caused by spreading leukemia cells or the side effects of certain chemotherapy drugs.
 These tests also help determine if treatment is needed to correct low or high blood levels of certain minerals.

 Bone marrow aspiration and biopsy: Bone marrow samples are obtained by bone marrow aspiration and biopsy – tests usually done at the same time.
 The samples are usually taken from the back of the pelvic (hip) bone, although in some cases they may be taken from the sternum (breastbone) or other bones.